 - Small number of users and small architecture

-Problem: what to do if we will have a lot of users from the beginning or during first three months after the start?
+Problem: what to do if we have a lot of users from the start or during the first three months after the start?

-- Big number of users and big architecture
+- Large number of users and big architecture

 Problem: what to do if the vast part of resources won’t be used?